pest control

 When conditions are correct at certain times of the year, crickets will invade your home in hundreds, producing a plague of noisy, black creatures that not only hop but fly.
 Many people fear crickets, and when you see them, it’s not really that shocking.
 The most popular is the black cricket, sometimes hiding under items during sunlight hours, and coming out to feed and socialize at night.

-See also Best Ultrasonic Pest Repeller for Flies
+See also Best Ultrasonic Pest Repeller for Ants

 So how can you get rid of these noisy, poison-free, chirping pests?
 Learn how easy it is to make natural repellents.
 Trap Molasses A molasses trap is an effective way to trap crickets as drawn to the molasses’ sweetness.
 Mix some tablespoons of molasses with about half a jar of water, so the mixture doesn’t get too big.
 Then place the jar outside you found crickets hiding.
 When the crickets drink the mixture, they fall in and drown.